PF Flyers: Previous models

 Released in 2010, the "Number 5" featured a variety of material make-ups, full-grain leather and woven nylon builds.
 The signature chevron in the saddle separated this design from other P.F.
 Flyers models.

 In media

 P.F.
 Flyers featured in the 1993 film The Sandlot; for the film's 20th anniversary, a limited edition shoe was made.
 In 2018, P.F.
 Flyers created another limited run reissue.

 P.F.
 Flyers appeared in the animated television series Jonny Quest (1964–1965) as the main sponsor of the show.
 Commercials for Jonny Quest would be centered around advertising P.F.
 Flyers shoes.
 One notable highlight of these commercials was the "P.F.
 Magic Ring", which featured "decoder dials", "magnifying glass", and a "secret compartment" inside the ring and would be included in the purchase of a pair of P.F.
 Flyers.

+P.F.
+Flyers appeared in the 2026 Backrooms (film), with a pair of P.F.
+Flyers sunken into the floor of the Backrooms.